A story a day keeps Boring Fairy away.

 Here reside my notes and comments on books, offered to fellow bibliophiles who share the same reading predilections as me.

-For me, the reason why science fiction move me so much is because some of the best of them could provide me with exotic situations, dramatic emotions, fabulous visions and marvelous solutions.
+For me, the reason why science fiction move me so much is because some of the best of them could provide me with exotic situations, dramatic emotions, fabulous visions or marvelous solutions.

 Some of the best of detective fiction also possess me with their plausible speculations in addition to the aforementioned qualities.